Lose some, win some

 • Full access to the Hims app, including recipes, videos, and habit trackers

-• Unlimited access to providers to ask questions or get dose adjustments
+• Unlimited access to licensed providers to ask questions or get dose adjustments

-When you get medication through Hims, it’s delivered to your home in discrete, temperature-controlled packaging.
+When you get medication through Hims, it’s delivered to your home in discreet, temperature-controlled packaging.
 Two-day shipping is available in many areas, but shipping times can vary.

 Found Pricing